After Year Of Double Shifts To Buy Food Truck, Thief Steals Hopkins Man's Dream

 Despite the setback, Charles isn’t giving up on the chance to pass down a family tradition years in the making.

-“If I have to work double again for another year, that’s what I’ll do,” Charles said.MORE NEWS: City Of Lakes Loppet More Popular Than Ever In Its 20th Year
+“If I have to work double again for another year, that’s what I’ll do,” Charles said.MORE NEWS: COVID In Minnesota: Rolling Positivity Rate Down To 16.7%; 35 More Deaths Reported

 Anyone who sees the trailer or has information about its whereabouts is asked to call Hopkins Police.